 - You'll become members of the Minority Graduate Student Organization (MGSO) at CWRU which fosters development through seminars, meetings, and social activities.

-- Take GRE and Test of English as a Foreign Language (TOEFL), if appropriate
+- Take Test of English as a Foreign Language (TOEFL), if appropriate

 - Prepare personal statements